Harold Ramirez Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have the fourth-ranked team ERA across all MLB pitching staffs (3.81).
+- The Guardians have a 3.83 team ERA that ranks fourth across all MLB pitching staffs.

-- Guardians pitchers combine to allow the second-fewest home runs in baseball (119 total, one per game).
+- Guardians pitchers combine to give up 120 home runs (one per game), the second-fewest in the league.

-- The right-hander last pitched on Monday against the Toronto Blue Jays, when he went seven scoreless innings while giving up one hit.
+- His last time out was on Tuesday against the Toronto Blue Jays, when the righty tossed seven scoreless innings while allowing six hits.

-- The 24-year-old has a 2.90 ERA and 8.9 strikeouts per nine innings in nine games this season, while giving up a batting average of .210 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.